kweakkk/Rachel/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Dynamic Web & Mobile Programming
+  - Dynamic Web
-  - Digital Media
+  - Mobile Programming

 # Education to show in About widget
 education: